OdehYazan/reading-notes/Read:01-LearningMarkdown.md

 ## Markdown
 ## is easy way to style your text and content on your web by characters and symbols
-## and the extension should be .md or .markdown i will give an exampl :
+## and the extension should be .md or .markdown i will give an example :
 ### adding ** before and after any word or text it will change to bold
 This **word** is bold